Priorities in our school setting...

 - We work closely with our SBAP to support pupils needing more help

 - We work closely with our Primary Mental Health CAMHs lead

 - We have tight procedures for reporting concerns and take prompt action when children need support

-- We have a learning mentor who supports identified children to ensure they can access learning and feel able to access all opportunities
+- We have a learning mentor and and an ELSA (Emotional Literacy Support Assistant) in school who support identified children to ensure they can access learning and feel able to access all opportunities

 - We have a School and Families Support (SAFS) team, who monitor and review every child on our vulnerable list (under each layer of Nottinghamshire's Pathway to Provision - the guide on what level of support children need) each half term.
 This team includes our Safeguarding Lead, Attendance officer, SENCO, school nurse and sometimes advice is also sought from our local housing officer for parents and families.

 - We work closely with our PCSO, who comes into school regularly and supports our curriculum.
 He helps us with online safety, 'people who help us' for our very young children, reading stories on World Book day, supporting holiday football clubs by popping in and much more.

 - We have assemblies about staying safe from Fire Service, NSPCC, Road Safety officers, from pupils at Magnus Academy in 'Healthy Minds' week, linked to Anti-bullying and Water safety from The Canal Trust.

 - Our KS2 children take part in Bikeability training